- 4 comments

-A cluster of five picturesque villages nestled along the rugged Italian Riviera coastline, Cinque Terre is at the heart of every trip to Italy and easily makes its mark on the top attractions in Italy.
+A cluster of five picturesque villages nestled along the rugged Italian Riviera coastline, Cinque Terre is at the heart of every trip to Italy and easily makes its mark on the top places to visit in Italy.
 The five remote villages of Cinque Terre, namely Riomaggiore, Manarola, Corniglia, Vernazza, and Monterosso, are marked by colorful vintage houses built along a rocky terrain, thanks to an independent development untouched by decadent modern culture.

 This UNESCO World Heritage Site is famous for its fresh seafood that comes straight out of the ships that bob up and down in the harbor.
 Pies and pasta served with the pesto sauce authentic to the Ligurian cuisine, dry white wine and lemon dessert vines highlight the unique combination of a rustic coastline with Italian antiquity.

 Cinque Terre is not just about its gastronomic delights.
 The Mediterranean flora and fauna make Cinque Terre walking trails home to some of the best coastal hiking trails in the world.
 If you’re planning a trip to Cinque Terre, you should definitely check out few of the Cinque Terre hiking trails enlisted below.